 Physical damage

-Either your camera or SD card was physically broken, heat-damaged, water-logged, etc. You need to send your SD card to a data recovery center to restore your data.
+Your camera or SD card is physically broken, heat-damaged, water-logged, etc. You need to send your SD card to a data recovery center to restore your data.

 Missing files, SD card not showing up in File Explorer, SD card is RAW

-SD card may be corrupted.
-Before doing anything else, recover files from corrupted SD card.
+Your SD card is likely corrupted.
+Before proceeding with any other actions, first recover files from the corrupted SD card.
 Then, try the following methods:

 • Chkdsk (Command Prompt)